Progress towards characterizing ultrahigh energy cosmic ray sources: Summary

 An additional UHECR component consisting of protons escaping the source with energies $\gtrsim 10$ EeV can strongly improve fits to Auger data.
 Allowing for a subdominant pure-proton component results in more than $5\sigma$ improvement in the quality of fit for some scenarios (see Fig.~\ref{fig:UHEproton_maps}).
 Such an additional component is largely unconstrained by gamma-ray and neutrino data and may produce more than $10\%$ of the observed CR flux above $50$ EeV.
 If high energy protons are present in the spectrum and tagged using event-by-event composition indicators, accessible thanks to the AugerPrime upgrade, a subset of high rigidity events can be identified.
 Their deflections in the galactic magnetic field would be smaller than those of the predominantly lower-rigidity main component, potentially permitting CR astronomy.
 The prominence of such a subdominant pure-proton component will be strongly constrained by future neutrino experiments like GRAND200k and RNO, as well as by future high-exposure mass-sensitive UHECR observatories such as AugerPrime and POEMMA.

 \acknowledgments

-We thank Luis Anchordoqui for many helpful suggestions and comments, and Foteini Oikonomou for her considerable help resolving simulation inaccuracies.
+We thank Luis Anchordoqui for many helpful suggestions and comments, Foteini Oikonomou for her considerable help resolving simulation inaccuracies, and Noemie Globus for reviewing our manuscript and providing valuable feedback.
 We also thank David Walz for his support regarding questions about \textsc{CRPropa3}, Michael Kachelrie\ss{} for his support regarding questions about \textsc{ELMAG}, and Sergio Petrera for providing an update of the model parameters~\cite{Abreu+13} for \textsc{Sibyll2.3c}.
 This work was supported in part through the NYU IT High Performance Computing resources, services, and staff expertise.
 MSM would like to thank the NYU Physics Department for support throughout this work.
 The research of GRF has been supported by NSF-PHY-1212538 and NSF-AST-1517319.
 MU would like to thank the hospitality of CCPP NYU, where part of this research was carried out.